 The water supply, transmission and distribution system associated with this conduit hydropower facility is as follows:

-- The CVA was constructed in 1949: while the new conduit will be a side service connection to the Hatchery is being constructed by MWRA in 2016.
-It will be a 20-inch pipeline that will tap raw water off of the CVA on the grounds of MWRA’s Brutsch Water Treatment Plan.
-The hydropower facility will be located on the Brustch Treatment facility’s grounds.
-Downstream of MWRA’s property, the 20-inch pipeline will be under the care and control of the MA.
-Department of Fish and Wildlife, Division of Fish and Game.
+- The CVA was constructed in 1949: while the new conduit is a side service connection to the Hatchery .
+It has a 20-inch pipeline that taps raw water off of the CVA on the grounds of MWRA’s Brutsch Water Treatment Plan.
+The hydropower facility is located on the Brustch Treatment facility’s grounds.
+Downstream of MWRA’s property, the 20-inch pipeline is under the care and control of the Massachusetts Department of Fish and Wildlife, Division of Fish and Game.

 - The length of the CVA between the intake and the Brutsch Treatment facility/tap to the hatchery pipeline is 3,200 feet: the length of pipe between the tap at the CVA for the hatchery pipeline and the powerhouse is 420 feet.

 December 28, 2016 – LIHI Executive Director, Shannon Ames, using authority delegated from the LIHI Governing Board, has issued a Preliminary Certification Decision that the Chicopee Valley Aqueduct (CVA) Fish Hatchery Hydroelectric Project (FERC No. CD14-8-000) satisfies the LIHI Certification Criteria.
 Because the application satisfies the “Not Applicable/De Minimis Effects” standards for all certification criteria and is qualified as a “Very Low Impact” project, the certification term will be for 10 years.
 Once final, the effective certification date for the CVA Fish Hatchery Project is TBD – pending date of operation.
 The certification includes one facility-specific condition, as follows:

 - Condition satisfied in 2017.
 Condition 1.
 The owner shall notify LIHI as soon as the project begins producing hydroelectricity, and no later than 30 days after that event.
 The effective date of this certificate shall be the date that generation begins.

 As provided for in Section 4.2.5 of the LIHI 2nd Edition, the Preliminary Certification Decision to certify, along with the Application Reviewer’s report and (if prepared) report of the Executive Director, will be posted on the Institute’s Web page for 30 days.
 Notice of the posting will be provided to all individuals or organizations that commented on the initial Application Package.